Holiday Plants: Which Are Toxic and Which Are Safe

 Poinsettia plant with holiday background.

-The most popular holiday plant, the poinsettia adds festive beauty during the holidays.
-But there is a common misconception that the poinsettia plant is highly toxic, a belief tied, in part, to an urban legend surrounding an Army officer’s 2-year-old daughter, who allegedly died in 1919 after ingesting a poinsettia leaf.
-Though this rumor has never been medically or scientifically proven, it has now circulated for years, taking on a life of its own.
-In truth, poinsettia leaves do cause stomach upset, accompanied by diarrhea and vomiting, if eaten in quantity (for instance, if an unsupervised pet were to consume an entire plant).
+The most popular holiday plant of all, the poinsettia adds festive color to homes every December.
+But it carries a common misconception that it is highly toxic, a belief tied in part to an urban legend about an Army officer’s 2-year-old daughter, who allegedly died in 1919 after eating a poinsettia leaf.
+That rumor has never been medically or scientifically proven, yet it has circulated for years and taken on a life of its own.
+In truth, poinsettia leaves do cause stomach upset, along with diarrhea and vomiting, if eaten in quantity, for instance if an unsupervised pet were to consume an entire plant.

-Ingesting a single leaf is unlikely to produce any serious ill effects, other than from the reportedly unpleasant taste and possibly diarrhea.
+Eating a single leaf is unlikely to produce any serious ill effects, aside from the reportedly unpleasant taste and possibly some diarrhea.
 Contact with broken leaves can also cause minor skin irritation.
-Either way, it’s wise to keep them out of reach of pets and children.
+Either way, it is wise to keep poinsettias out of reach of pets and children.
+If you want the full story on how the poinsettia got its fearsome and largely undeserved reputation, the plant’s documented history traces the legend and the science that debunked it.

 Holly